-Swedish data is provided by the Statistics Sweden and covers the population of all registered firms.
+Swedish data is provided by Statistics Sweden and covers the population of all registered firms.
 From 1997-2012, around 170,000 unique companies are included in the data.
 Unlike data from Germany and the UK, the Swedish data is on firms rather than on plants.
 However, 78 percent of Swedish firms are single-plant firms.

 Firm-level data for the UK is from the Annual Respondents Database (ARD) and includes data from the Inter-Departmental Business Register (IDBR), which is the key sampling frame for UK business statistics used by the Office for National Statistics (ONS).
-As the German EHP, the ARD is essentially a census of UK businesses, it contains about 70 thousand enterprises.7 With the addition of data from the IDBR, the dataset contains around 3.7 million enterprises.
+As the German EHP, the ARD is essentially a census of UK businesses, it contains about 70 thousand enterprises.
+With the addition of data from the IDBR, the dataset contains around 3.7 million enterprises.
 The sample used covers the period 1997-2007.

 Firm-level data from Germany, Sweden and the UK are used to construct a measure of the size distribution of firms within industries.
-The unit of observations is country specific 3-digit NACE manufacturing industries over the period 1999-2007.8 We have considered these three countries because they are characterised by different welfare state regimes and labour market institutional settings, as well as by different sectoral structures.
-All of these factors might affect the relationship between output fluctuations and employment.
+The unit of observations is country specific 3-digit NACE manufacturing industries over the period 1999-2007.
+We have chosen these three countries because they are characterised by different welfare state regimes and labour market institutional settings as well as by different sectoral structures - factors that can influence the responsiveness of employment to output changes.

-One aspect of the country differences can be seen in Figure 1, which illustrates the relative size of different aggregated 2-digit industries in the three countries.9 Food, Beverage, and Tobacco (DA) is the largest industry in the UK accounting for around 17 percent of total manufacturing employment, substantially more than the shares in Germany and Sweden.
+One aspect of the country differences can be seen in Figure 1, which illustrates the relative size of different aggregated 2-digit industries in the three countries.
+Food, Beverage, and Tobacco (DA) is the largest industry in the UK accounting for around 17 percent of total manufacturing employment, substantially more than the shares in Germany and Sweden.
 Another large industry in the UK is Paper products (DE), which is large also in Sweden but not in Germany.
 Germany and Sweden have both their largest employment shares in Machinery (DK) with around 18 percent of total manufacturing employment.